karatelabs/karate/README.md

 Karate's approach is that all the step-definitions you need in order to work with HTTP, JSON and XML have been already implemented.
 And since you can easily extend Karate [using JavaScript](#call), there is no need to compile Java code any more.

-The following table summmarizes some key differences between Cucumber and Karate.
+The following table summarizes some key differences between Cucumber and Karate.

 :white_small_square: | Cucumber | Karate
 -------------------- | -------- | ------